Quantizable functions on K\"ahler manifolds and non-formal quantization: Quantizable functions via Fedosov quantization

-In formal Fedosov quantization, there is a stronger statement, namely, a flat section is uniquely determined by its symbol, which gives a one-to-one correspondence between flat sections and formal smooth functions.
+In formal Fedosov quantization, there is a stronger statement, namely, a flat section is uniquely determined by its symbol.
+This gives the one-to-one correspondence between flat sections and formal smooth functions in Theorem \ref{theorem: original Fedosov}.
 It is natural to ask if this still holds for non-formal Fedosov connections and quantizable functions.
-The following example gives a negative answer to this question. \begin{eg} We consider the Fedosov connection $D_\alpha$ where $\alpha=\hbar\cdot\omega$.
+However, the following example gives a negative answer to this question. \begin{eg} We consider the Fedosov connection $D_\alpha$ where $\alpha=\hbar\cdot\omega$.
 The term $J_\alpha$ in this connection is explicitly given by

 If we take the evaluation $\hbar=1$, then the non-formal Fedosov connection can be written explicitly as